lloydcotten/passwordless-redisstore/README.md

 This module provides token storage for [Passwordless](https://github.com/florianheinemann/passwordless), a node.js module for express that allows website authentication without password using verification through email or other means.
 Visit the project's [website](https://passwordless.net) for more details.

-Tokens are stored in a Redis database and are hashed and salted using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/).
+Tokens are stored in a Redis database and are hashed and salted using [bcryptjs](https://github.com/dcodeIO/bcrypt.js/).

+**bcryptjs has the disadvantage of being slower than the native implementation of bcrypt but is easier to install on Windows machines.
+If you're looking for an implementation using the native version of bcrypt please use [passwordless-redisstore](https://www.npmjs.org/package/passwordless-redisstore).**

 ## Usage